Grozdana Banac

-Private career

-Banac is a retired lawyer.
-She lives in Belgrade.

-Politician
+Career

 Municipal politics

 Banac has led the PUPS board in the Belgrade municipality of Voždovac.

 The PUPS joined the Socialist Party of Serbia's electoral alliance prior to the 2008 Serbian local elections.
 Banac was included on the Socialist-led electoral list for the Voždovac municipal assembly in both that election and the special 2009 election in Voždovac, although she was not selected for a mandate on either occasion when the assembly convened.

-(From 2000 to 2011, mandates in Serbian elections were awarded to successful parties or coalitions rather than individual candidates, and it was common practice for the mandates to be awarded out of numerical order.
+From 2000 to 2011, mandates in Serbian elections were awarded to successful parties or coalitions rather than individual candidates, and it was common practice for the mandates to be awarded out of numerical order.
 The Socialist list won three mandates in 2008 and six in 2009.
-Banac could have been selected for a mandate on either occasion, but she was not.)

 Serbia's electoral system was reformed in 2011, such that mandates were awarded to candidates on successful lists in numerical order.
 Banac was given the second position on the Socialist list for Voždovac in the 2013 municipal election and was this time elected when the list won five mandates.
 She also appeared in the forty-second position on the Socialist list for the 2014 Belgrade City Assembly election and was not elected when the list won sixteen mandates.

-The PUPS subsequently shifted its alliance from the Socialists to the Serbian Progressive Party, and Banac appeared in the twenty-seventh position on the Progressive list for Vożdovac in the 2016 local elections.
+The PUPS subsequently shifted its alliance from the Socialists to the Serbian Progressive Party, and Banac appeared in the twenty-seventh position on the Progressive list for Voždovac in the 2016 local elections.
 She was not directly re-elected when the list won twenty-six mandates.